|Homepage:||Click to visit|

 Click here for Italian Visa Info.

-For more information: contact Dr. Tom Cosse, Associate Dean of of International Business in the Robins School of Business or Abby Ward, Study Abroad & Program Manager in the Office of International Education.
+For more information: contact Dr. Tom Cosse, Associate Dean of of International Business in the Robins School of Business or Michele Cox, Director of Study Abroad in the Office of International Education.

 This document represents the most accurate information available at the time of publication.
 Statements contained herein are not contractual obligations, and verbal or other representations that are inconsistent with or not contained within the documents are not binding.
 The University of Richmond reserves the right to change without specific notice programs and the conditions under which they are offered.